-Kevin is an upcoming urban planner and architectural and landscape designer.
-Kevin focuses on waterscape design as well as sustainable green infrastructure.
-He recently graduated from University of Texas at Austin with a Masters in Landscape Architecture.
+Kevin is a landscape architect associate and architectural designer.
+He focuses on waterscape design as well as sustainable green infrastructure.
+He graduated from University of Texas at Austin in 2019 with a Master’s Degree in Landscape Architecture.
 Specializing in innovative urban design technologies, he utilizes the healing powers of the natural environment in his work which earned him the inaugural Emerging Leader Award from River Network in 2019.
-A new addition to Juneau, Alaska’s MRV Architects, Kevin – as Urban Designer on the Design Team – will provide architectural assistance as well as sustainable concepts for proposed spaces and programing.
+He practices at a small Juneau architecture firm, MRV Architects, which serves all of Southeast Alaska.
 For Kevin, creating stronger bonds between communities and their natural resources has always been a passion, both personally and professionally.

-Although new to southeast Alaska, Kevin brings the knowledge and experience from working on sustainability initiatives in two other capital regions, the District of Columbia and Austin, Texas.
+Although new to Southeast Alaska, Kevin brings the knowledge and experience from working on sustainability initiatives in two other capital regions, the District of Columbia and Austin, Texas.
 He has worked for responsible development in the private, nonprofit, and government sectors and created and administered his own large-scale project: a city-wide water research study called “Blue Index.”
-Blue Index is a project to expand public participation in the protection and management of waterways in Austin, Texas that aims to improve a city’s narrative criteria by demonstrating the connection between the health of our waterways and our own well-being.
+Blue Index is a project that expands public participation in the protection and management of local waterways and demonstrates the connection between the health of our waterways and our own well-being.
 Kevin brings a wealth of skills and perspective to the design sector and looks forward to merging water management and design in new and creative ways.